0x0f0f0f/gobba-golang/README.md

 built in support for scientific computing, solving some of the problems that exist in other commonly used interpreted languages like Python and Javascript.
-A primary goal is also to offer a compromise between solidity, ease of learning and the ability to express ideas quickly in the language.
+A primary goal is also to offer a compromise between solidity, ease of learning and the ability to express ideas quickly and idiomatically.

 ## Goals/Roadmap
 - [x] Lexer
 - [x] Top Down Operator Precedence (Pratt) parser
+- [X] Implementation of the [DK13](https://www.cl.cam.ac.uk/~nk480/bidir.pdf) type system
-- [ ] Formalization of type system
+- [ ] Implementation of the [DK18](https://arxiv.org/abs/1601.05106) type system
 - [ ] Formalization of operational semantics
 - [ ] Formalization of effect system
 - [ ] First class support for linear algebra data types and operations,